zechary28/Java-MIPS-Simulator/README.md

 Lecture 21 Pipelining Hazards
-Slide 9 : Already works by our implementation. instruction and data are separated into their respective ArrayLists Slide 11: WriteBackStage will run before DecodeStage
+Slide 9 : Already works by our implementation. instruction and data are separated into their respective ArrayLists Slide 11: WriteBackStage will run before DecodeStage in the run() method

+git commits:
 1. can pipeline, raw not detected and will cause issues
 2. detect raw, stall at IF stage
 3. forwarding

-Please take a look at the Main method and the source code in the package gto see how the MIPS class is used.
+Please take a look at the Main method and the source code in the package to see how the MIPS class is used.

 The end goal of this project is a dynamic visualisation of the MIPS architecture and how it processes assembly instructions.
 Might be hosted on a website